 What are the best bones to use?

-For a beef bone broth that has great flavour and is rich in protein and gelatin, you want to use a variety of bones that include some joints as well as meaty bones.
+For a beef bone broth that has great flavor and is rich in protein and gelatin, you want to use a variety of bones that include some joints as well as meaty bones.

 Preferably use high quality, organic, grass-fed bones if you can.
 Source them from a local butcher, farmer’s market or delivery service like ButcherBox or truLOCAL.
 I like to ask for “soup bones”.
 You can also save bones in the freezer from bone-in cuts you have cooked (i.e. rib roast, t-bone steak, etc).